NOAA-OWP/ngen/README.md

 Other things to include:

   - **Technology stack**: Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.

+    - C++ 14

   - **Status**:  Alpha, Beta, 1.1, etc. It's OK to write a sentence, too.
 The goal is to let interested people know where this project is at.
 This is also a good place to link to the [CHANGELOG](CHANGELOG.md).

+  - This is currently in sprints to produce a prototype for the Next Generation Water Model Framework

   - **Links to production or demo instances**
   - Describe what sets this apart from related-projects.
 Linking to another doc or page is OK if this can't be expressed in a sentence or two.